EMI-Group/evox/docs/source/guide/advanced/2-jit-able.rst

 | Monitor   | No       |
 +-----------+----------+

-For standard pipeline, one can jit compile when not using monitors and working with jit-able problems.
+For standard workflow, one can jit compile when not using monitors and working with jit-able problems.
-But even though the pipeline can be compiled, there isn't much performance gain.
+But even though the workflow can be compiled, there isn't much performance gain.
 For problems, it depends on the task.